In Sir John A.'s Footsteps: Theatrical Walking Tour

 “Without a doubt the best tour in Canada.”

 In Sir John A.’s Footsteps is an ever-evolving theatrical walking tour, and the only one in Canada about the man who created the nation.
 The tour is never the same.
 So rich and full was the life of our first Prime Minister that our actors have a wealth of experiences to present.
 On any given day you may:

-- Help our actors & musicians create new chapters to this fascinating story!
+Help our actors and musicians create new chapters in this fascinating story!